 - $55 My Promo Plus: 80GB data, plus unlimited standard international talk and text to 35 countries

 Previously, Optus had offered double data on its most popular 12-month SIM plans, along with a 20% plan fee discount.
-Today’s new promo plans feature similar data inclusions and pricing, as well as bonus features such as data-free music streaming from selected services, data-free Optus Sport and National Geographic, and international calls and texts.
+Today’s new promo plans feature similar data inclusions and pricing, as well as bonus features such as data-free music streaming from selected services, data-free Optus Sport, and international calls and texts.
 If you’re fan of mobile TV, you can also add data-free Netflix, Stan and ABC iView streaming to your account for an additional $5 per month.

 As noted above, customers can still sign up for the $35 My Plan Plus, but this plan features a base data allowance of 3GB monthly (with an additional 3GB each month if you join before 9 October); it also doesn’t include international talk and text, both of which are offered on the $35 My Promo Plus plan.
 So overall, you’ll get much more bang for your buck by opting for the $35 My Promo Plus deal.

 Customers should also be aware that the changes only apply to Optus 12-month SIM-only plans.
 Although month-to-month SIM plans are available, these options feature much less monthly data, and don’t include extras such as data-free music streaming, or international calls.

 Vodafone is currently offering customers 40GB for $40 on month-to-month SIM plans, or 80GB for $60 (plus unlimited slowed data).
 You can also grab a massive 100GB of monthly data on Vodafone’s $80 SIM-only plan, but keep in mind that these are promo deals, and that Vodafone doesn’t include quite as many extras as you’ll find on Optus plans (although you do get included international minutes, and up to 20,000 Qantas points).